 Social Media companies continue to advance their targeting systems for better advertising results.
 In addition to your ability to target ads based on age, gender, and location, you can further segment by specific interests and more.
 Social Media companies store a lot of information based on their users’ activity.
 While this may appear as overreaching and dystopian, it does lead to serving highly relevant ads to the right audience.

 On Facebook, users do have control of their advertising and information settings.
 If you really want to see what Facebook has on you, go to Settings and then click Ads.
 They show the information they use to advertise to you, including education, marital status, interests based on behavior, and more.
 This certainly relates to the increased legal scrutiny and incident response on data sharing mentioned earlier.

 5. The Beginnings of Augmented and Virtual Reality

 As technology advances, social media companies look for ways to integrate augmented and virtual reality into their user experience.
+Although, replacing an electronic component it’s easier now that companies have a variety on their catalog to choose from.
 Filters are an example of augmented reality as they change or adjust our facial features for photos and videos.
 Retail companies use augmented reality to enable customers to try on jewelry or glasses virtually.
 Experts say we can expect to see more uses of Augmented Reality and adoption of Virtual Reality on Social Media in the future.
 Pregnancy centers will be able to use the new features to elevate content and better relate to Gen Z users.